-GENERAL SAFETY PERFORMANCE Regulations that shape the Mandatory rules that govern Rules that have a direct way the car fundamentally the safe running of the car. impact on the performance of looks and works, vital to the Cars must meet these rules to the vehicle, these typically style of an F1 in Schools car. be considered 'safe to race'. carry the heaviest penalties.
+GENERAL SAFETY PERFORMANCE Regulations that shape the way Mandatory rules that govern the Rules that have a direct impact on the car fundamentally looks and safe running of the car.
+Cars must the performance of the vehicle, works, vital to the style of an F1 meet these rules to be considered these typically carry the heaviest in Schools car. 'safe to race'. penalties.